• Skip to primary navigation

 Don’t miss the point of your introduction.
 How you respond to “Tell me about yourself” can make or break the interview.

-This question is technically the interviewer’s way of asking why you are qualified for the job and a match for the company.
+This phone interview question is technically the interviewer’s way of asking why you are qualified for the job and a match for the company.

 Using your research, match your top two to four qualifications with the job requirements.
 Also, include why you are specifically interested in the role and company.